srinortner/demongarden/README.txt

 -----------FINAL Prototype
 - Fix Camera and Player Movement
-- Can't place plants on top of each other
+- Can't place plants on top of each other DONE
 - Plants die if you don't water them
+- Number of plants that can be placed is not infinite
-- 2-3 Plant Types
+- 2-3 Plant Types DONE(2)
-- Switch between plants to place
+- Switch between plants to place DONE
 - More waves of enemies
 - Fix Devil not dying from plants

 --------Nice to have
+- Top bar displays currently selected plant
 - Well for getting Water
 - Water bar
 - Walking animation